robwillup/retros/README.md

 ## Operations

-These are the commands currently being implemented.
+These are the commands currently available.

 ### Copy